STARS-Design-Track-2025/nebula-iii/docs/team_04/README.md

 * **Pin 37 [33]** - Not Used

 ## External Hardware
-List all the required external hardware components and upload a breadboard with the equipment set up (recommend using Tinkercad circuits if possible).
-4x4 matrix keypad
-TFT LCD screen
+This project uses a 4x4 matrix keypad and a TFT LCD screen

 ## Functionality Description and Testing
-Describe in detail how your project works and how to test it.
-The user will first interact with the keypad which will send a binary number to the CPU from 1:32 depending on the alpha state.
-The CPU will then read the value sent from the keypad and either display the corresponding value, operator, or swtich apps.
-After an equation is typed into the calculator, the graph will be displayed.
+The user will first interact with the keypad by pressing the buttons, which will send a binary number to the CPU from 1:32 depending on the "alpha" state.
+The CPU will then read the value sent from the keypad and either display the corresponding value, operator, or switch from an equation state to a graphing state.
+After the user switches to a graphing state, the equation entered in the equation state is graphed and displayed on the LCD screen.

 ## RTL Diagrams
-Include more than just block diagrams, including sub-block diagrams, state-transition diagrams, flowcharts, and timing diagrams.
-Please include any images or documents of these inside this folder (docs/team_04).
+All block diagrams, sub-block diagrams, state-transition diagrams, and flowcharts used for this project are inside this folder (docs/team_04).